Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description fails to disclose behavioral traits such as whether the tool modifies the document, what happens on failure, or if it produces output.
-It only states the action without side-effect information.
+With no annotations, the description should disclose behavioral traits such as whether the tool is read-only, what happens on ID mismatch, or if it modifies the document, but it does not.
+The description only states the action without any behavioral context.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.